data-workspaces/data-workspaces-core/README.rst

 Documentation
 =============
-The full documentation is available under ``docs``.
-To build it, install `Sphinx <https://www.sphinx-doc.org/en/master/>`_ and run the following::
+The documentation is available here: https://data-workspaces-core.readthedocs.io/en/latest/.
+The source for the documentation is under ``docs``.
+To build it locally, install
+`Sphinx <https://www.sphinx-doc.org/en/master/>`_ and run the following::

   cd docs
   make html

-To view the documentation, open the file ``docs/_build/html/index.html`` in your browser.
+To view the local documentation, open the file ``docs/_build/html/index.html`` in your browser.

 License